 The single most important action we can all take to save lives and protect our NHS is to stay at home.
 Even when we leave home we should be reducing our contact with other people to limit the spread of infection.

-From 8.30pm on the 23rd of March the following instructions apply to everyone.
+From 6.00pm on the 23rd of October the following instructions apply to everyone within Wales.

-- People are required to stay at home, except for identified exceptions
+- People are required to stay at home, except for very limited purposes

 Everyone must comply with these new measures.